marberts/piar/paper/paper.md

 The systematic inflation of prices for goods and services over time is a ubiquitous feature of modern economies.
-A price index is the main empirical tool to measure changes in prices over time, and consequently price indexes are a core macro-economic statistic produced by national statistical agencies to measure inflation.
+A price index is the main empirical tool to measure changes in prices over time, and consequently price indexes are a core macroeconomic statistic produced by national statistical agencies to measure inflation.
 Most price indexes, especially those coming from by national statistical agencies, are made with a two-step procedure, where period-over-period indexes are calculated for a large collection of well-defined goods and services at